alexcalabrese/techResume/README.md

 - Single page;
 - One column.

+<h4>Please help this repo with a :star: if you find it useful!</h4>

 ## Import project to Overleaf

 You can download the project in .zip format by clicking [here](https://github.com/alexcalabrese/techResume/archive/main.zip).